Construction of local A-packets: Introduction

 The elementary case is a main cause of the complexity of M{\oe}glin's construction.
 This case contains not only all discrete series representations and their (usual) Aubert duals, but also their ``intermediates''. \emph{Partial Aubert involutions} were introduced to construct these ``intermediates'', but they are very artificial so that they lose the compatibility of the Jacquet functors.
 Because of the elementary case, in the case of DDR, one has to consider the socles of quite non-tempered parabolically induced representations.
 Therefore, it is very hard to compute $\Pi_\psi$ by M{\oe}glin's construction in the elementary case and in the case of DDR.
 10pt

 The reason why M{\oe}glin used the above filtration would be that derivatives with respect to \emph{self-dual} cuspidal representations are complicated (see cf., \cite[\S 3.3]{AM}).
 The same difficulty appears when one tries to give an algorithm for the Aubert duality (see \cite[\S 7]{J-dual}).
-To overcome this difficulty, in the previous paper \cite{AM}, the author and M{\'i}nguez introduced \emph{new derivatives}.
-These derivatives can be applied to construction of $A$-packets, i.e., they will make M{\oe}glin's construction of $A$-packets more simply and more computable.
+To overcome this difficulty, in the previous paper \cite{AM}, the author and M{\'i}nguez introduced the notions of \emph{$\Delta_\rho[0,-1]$-derivatives} and \emph{$Z_\rho[0,1]$-derivatives}.
+These derivatives can be applied to the construction of $A$-packets, i.e., they will make M{\oe}glin's construction of $A$-packets more simply and more computable.
 As a refinement of her construction, we will use the following filtration:

 Basically, the methods are the same as above.
 In the case of the non-negative DDR, the socles of \emph{standard modules} are taken.
-Hence one can understand these representations by definition.
-Although we have to consider $\rho|\cdot|^x$-derivatives for any $x \in \R$ in the good parity case, thanks to the results in \cite{AM}, one can compute them explicitly (see cf., the proof of Theorem \ref{compatible} below).
+Hence one can understand these representations from the definition in terms of the Langlands classification.
+Although we have to consider $\rho|\cdot|^x$-derivatives for any $x \in (1/2)\Z$ in the good parity case, thanks to results in \cite{AM}, one can compute them explicitly (see cf., the proof of Theorem \ref{compatible} below).
 10pt

 To state our results more precisely, we will introduce a key notion.
 Recall in \cite[Theorem 1.5.1]{Ar} that if an $A$-parameter $\psi = \phi$ is \emph{tempered}, i.e., if the restriction to the second $\SL_2(\C)$ is trivial, then $\Pi_\phi$ consists of irreducible tempered representations, and the map $\Pi_\phi \rightarrow \widehat{\Sc_\phi}$ is bijective.
 When $\pi \in \Pi_\phi$ corresponds to $\eta \in \widehat{\Sc_\phi}$, we write $\pi = \pi(\phi, \eta)$.